Ely College: Bishop Laney

 Bishop Laney (named after Ely's Bishop who lived from 1590-1674), formerly Ely College Sixth Form, is a Sixth Form in Ely, sharing some of the property with Ely College.
-Also one of the CMAT schools as well as part of the Staploe Education Trust, it is an ongoing partnership between Ely College and Soham Village College.
+Also one of the Meridian Trust schools as well as part of the Staploe Education Trust, it is an ongoing partnership between Ely College and Soham Village College.

 The Sixth Form provides both traditional A-Level courses and Level 2 and 3 Technical Awards.
 It also works with Norwich City Football Club to provide a football course, which can be taken alongside other courses.
 The Sixth Form takes part in many activities with the College.

+Most recently, they opened their refurbished Needhams Tower facility (four stories) for the sixth form.
+They received £5 million in funding as a part of the governments 'Post-16 Capacity Fund'.

 Zero tolerance controversy

 In April 2011 the Daily Express dubbed Ely College "Britain's strictest school".
 In a newsletter to parents that month, Headteacher Catherine Jenkinson-Dix had issued a warning about the introduction of a zero-tolerance policy for the school, rigidly enforcing existing policies on school uniforms and discipline, plus restricting the use of mobile phones and iPods.
 Defending the action, she stated: "This is fundamental in preparing them for their future careers, where they certainly would not get away with being rude, dressing inappropriately and chewing gum."

 The school came under scrutiny in the national press over detentions.
 The Daily Mirror reported that on one day, one-fifth of the schools pupils were put in detention for "a crackdown on school behaviour".
 Some parents were supportive and by the following month Catherine Jenkinson-Dix was claiming the policy to have been a success, saying that it had enabled teachers to spend more time teaching as they are dealing with fewer distractions in the classroom.